Source: Confederate Monument, Raleigh NC

 Leopold Von Miller II, Sculptor

-This 75-foot-tall monument to fallen Confederate soldiers is located on the State Capitol grounds.
+The 75-foot-tall monument is dedicated to fallen Confederate soldiers.
 At the top of the column is a statue depicting a Confederate artillery soldier holding a gun.
-Near the bottom of the column are two statues, one representing the Confederate infantry and the other a Confederate cavalryman.
+Near the bottom of the column stood two statues, one representing the Confederate infantry and the other a Confederate cavalryman.
+Two 32 pounder naval cannons were on each side of the monument.

 In 1892, state legislators endorsed the goal of building a Confederate monument in Capital Square.
 Secretary of State Octavius Coke held a meeting of members of both the Ladies Memorial Association and the North Carolina Monumental Association in June 1892 to launch a campaign to erect a memorial to deceased Confederate soldiers from North Carolina.